ProzorroUKR/openprocurement.api/docs/source/tendering/basic-actions/complaints-award-2020-04-19.rst

 Explanations to the complaint are submitted by subjects on their own initiative, without a request from AMCU.
 AMCU will not respond to such explanations, but will only consider them.

 Once complaint is in `pending` or `accepted` status complaint owner or tender owner can submit a post to complaint as explanation.

-Explanations can be added no later than 1 working days before the date of review of the complaint (1 days before reviewDate)

 Each explanation must be related to one of the objections of the complaint  (`complaints:objections`).